-The 2000 Ontario Budget proposed to further support the publishing and development of first-time Canadian authors by expanding the maximum tax credit from \$10,000 to \$30,000 per eligible literary work on the first 3 works by a Canadian author, effective for qualifying expenditures made after May 2, 2000.
+The 2000 Ontario Budget proposed to further support the publishing and development of first-time Canadian authors by expanding the maximum tax credit from \$10,000 to \$30,000 per eligible literary work on the first three works by a Canadian author, effective for qualifying expenditures made after May 2, 2000.
 These changes were introduced in Bill 152 which received Royal Assent on December 21, 2000.

 The 2003 Ontario Budget proposed to deem the books published and the qualifying expenditures incurred by the predecessor corporation to be those of the successor corporation, effective for corporate reorganizations after December 31, 2001.
+This amendment received legislative authority through Bill 149 which received Royal Assent on December 16, 2004.